automl/CAVE/README.md

 [![Build Status](https://travis-ci.org/automl/CAVE.svg?branch=development)](https://travis-ci.org/automl/CAVE)

 # CAVE
-CAVE is an analyzing tool for automatic algorithm configurators.
+CAVE is an analysis tool for automatic algorithm configurators.
 The current version works out-of-the-box with [SMAC3](https://github.com/automl/SMAC3), but can be easily adapted to other configurators, as long as they use the same output-structure.

 # LICENSE